 Michigan Public Radio's Rick Pluta has the story.

-Governor JENNIFER GRANHOLM (Democrat, Michigan): I think it's really, really important for us to provide access to higher education as we try to double the number of our college graduates.
+JENNIFER GRANHOLM: I think it's really, really important for us to provide access to higher education as we try to double the number of our college graduates.
 So I think the Michigan Promise is one important aspect of that.

 PLUTA: Granholm says the Promise was also critical to the success of local Promise Zones.
 The state allowed 10 high-poverty communities to take a portion of local property taxes to help pay even more of a student's tuition.

 GRANHOLM: The foundation of those Promise zones were Promise scholarships, and so the challenge is if we don't have a Promise scholarship, those Promise zones become much more challenging for those local communities to send their kids to school.

 PLUTA: She says the Promise zones encouraged at-risk teens to finish high school.
 Other states that have turned to publicly funded scholarships are also running into budget woes.
 Vincent Badolato is a higher education expert with the National Conference of State Legislatures.
 He says while states want to make higher education more affordable, it's easier to cut spending on colleges than nearly anywhere else in a state's budget.
 He says many states are shifting the burden to schools and demanding better results if they want taxpayers' money.

 VINCENT BADOLATO: I think it's starting to have states think about - and more seriously think about performance funding, providing a certain amount of money for institutions if they meet certain benchmarks for (unintelligible) students.